BuzzVerse/lora_esp32_firmware/CONTRIBUTING.md

 ### Building Documentation

 - Ensure that Doxygen is installed on your local machine.
 You can download it [here](https://www.doxygen.nl/download.html).
-- Run Doxygen on the project to generate the documentation.
+- Run Doxygen on the project to generate the documentation, and make sure that the output is correct.

    ```bash
    doxygen Doxyfile
    ```

-   - Include the generated documentation in your pull request if changes are made to the documentation.

 ### Additional Resources